sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/03-typescript/00-typescript-misc-concepts/README.md

 | :------- |
 | See [04: Hello, CORS!](04-cors) for a detailed discussion on cross-origin requests and CORS, and runnable code to see those concepts in action. |

+### Hello, WebSockets!

+WebSockets is a protocol that enables a full-duplex persistent connection to be established between a client application running in the browser, and a server application.

+WebSockets open a lot interesting scenarios, such as a server sending updates to a client without client requesting such information from the server (push notifications), or communicating two clients running in the browser.

 ## Exercises, code examples, and mini-projects